3dd13/HKUST-Career-Development-Sharing.-April-2011./_posts/2011-04-14-11-42-34-candidates-exprience.markdown

 Who are you ?
 ---------

-* handed in all homework ?
+* started looking for jobs ?
-* did freelance / part time before?
+* did freelance / part time before ?
-* started looking for jobs?
 * have your own website ?
-* should get third honours ?
-* jobs you expect
+* jobs you prefer ?